dogweather/forkful/content/en/python/strings/removing-quotes-from-a-string.md

   \ or\u2026"
 lastmod: '2024-03-13T22:44:59.697570-06:00'
 model: gpt-4-1106-preview
-summary: "Removing quotes from a string usually means stripping away extraneous double\
-  \ (\") or single (') quotation marks.
-Programmers do this to sanitize input or\u2026"
+summary: Removing quotes from a string usually means stripping away extraneous double (") or single (') quotation marks.
 title: Removing quotes from a string
 weight: 9
 ---